Social Determinants of Health – Employment

 The gender wage ratio is the wage for women divided by the wage for men.
 The gender wage ratio can be interpreted as the proportion of a dollar that women earn for every dollar earned by men.

-• In 2017, NL ranked sixth among the Canadian provinces for its gender wage ratio; in 2022 NL ranked fifth (1=best and 10=worst).
+• In 2020, NL ranked seventh among the Canadian provinces (tied with SK) for its gender wage ratio and in 2025, NL ranked sixth (tied with MB) (1=best and 10=worst).

 Wages: Minimum Wage & Living Wage in NL